Film Review – Casino (1995)

 Martin Scorsese has made a living of retelling outrageous, true stories surrounding flawed characters and their connections with less than reputable characters.
 Casino, Scorsese’s eighth team-up with Robert De Niro, depicts a truly burdensome time at a casino which is definitely more strenuous than playing online blackjack in the comfort of your home while all cozy in your pajamas.
 At least now you can easily learn the rules of the game in safe, relaxed environment rather than getting your head beat in by an angry Joe Pesci.
 But does Casino stand among Scorsese’s best films?
 The following review will be spoiler free.

 It’s no secret that Scorsese is master craftsman of quality films.
-His skills have no signs of depleting any time soon, as his last film, Silence (of which you can read my full review here) was met with very, very high praise as it showed his deeper, mature side.
+His skills have no signs of depleting any time soon, as his last film, Silence was met with very, very high praise as it showed his deeper, mature side.

 However, what we all know Scorsese from his epic tales of highly flawed, but engaging characters that ascend into super stardom only to fall flat on their faces years down the road.
 These types of Scorsese films always seem to clock in around a three-hour run time.
 However, the stories and characters are so well thought out and integral to the story that the entirety of the story is necessary.

 Long films are not necessarily a bad thing.
 But, most directors make silly decisions that uselessly pad the length of the movie, making the film as a whole feel bloated while making even the most patient of moviegoers start to fidget in their seats.
 Scorsese knows exactly what the story needs so that your attention is always on the screen.

 One could make the argument that Scorsese and De Niro may be the best director-actor pair we have ever seen.
 Casino does nothing but solidify this statement.
 Scorsese just knows how to get the best out of De Niro, allowing his charisma and bravura to shine mightily as Sam Rothstein.